choyon468/Keeper-App/README.md

 # Keeper-App
 A web 3 (decentralized app) built on ICP that mimics Google's Keep.
 Its client-side is built using React, HTML, and CSS.
-Alao server-side is built using ICP's Motoko
+Additionally, server-side is built using ICP's Motoko
 # Requirements:
 1. Internet Computer development needs to be set up in your machine.
 2. For this project specifically, required version of dfx is 0.9.3 and node version of 16.